fjodor-dev/stratego/README.md

 # stratego

-this is a project of the game stratego that i made with java and javaFX. the things i treid to practice/learn with this project where:
+this is a project of the game stratego that i made with java and javaFX. i treid mostly making it in a way that yo can expend the scale of the project with inheretence and other stuf like this. because of this i could easely add extra setting to the game like playing a smaller game and moveble Flags and Boms for exemple. the things i treid to practice/learn with this project where:

   being consistand with encapsulation(Setters/Getters),